EuroSprinter: China Railways HXD1B

 On August 18, 2007, Siemens and Zhuzhou won a contract from the Ministry of Railways to build 500 Co'Co' EuroSprinter-based locomotives, at the time of production the locomotives are amongst the most powerful in the world in commercial production with a power of 9.6 MW.

 Korail 8100, 8200

 Since 2000, Korea Railroad Corporation (Korail) has continuously built ES64Fs to replace older class 8000 ELs.
 The Korail 8000 class electric locomotives are powerful but too slow (85 km/h maximum) to operate for general passenger train.
 Currently, 85 ES64F variants are built (2 of Class 8100 and 83 of Class 8200).

 These new 8100s and 8200s are operating on major Korail lines, including Gyeongbu, Honam, and Jungang Line.

 Amtrak Cities Sprinter (ACS-64)

 The ACS-64 (Cities Sprinter) design is based on the EuroSprinter, but with substantial modifications to meet United States safety standards including crumple zones and an improved safety cage for the driver.
-It supports all three catenary voltages used in the northeast U.S., which is the only region with substantial intercity electrification.
+It supports all three catenary voltages used in the northeast U.S. (Amtrak's 25 Hz Traction Power System, Amtrak's 60 Hz Traction Power System & Electrification of the New York, New Haven and Hartford Railroad), which is the only region with substantial intercity electrification.